 What are the symptoms of pneumonia in children?

-The symptoms of pneumonia vary from child to child. some common symptoms of pneumonia in children are as follows
+The symptoms of pneumonia in children vary from child to child. some common symptoms of pneumonia in children are as follows

 - Coughing – In pneumonia, the baby often coughs and sounds like a mucus stuck in the baby’s throat.